-value in local communities by helping foster a new green workforce - a workforce of skilled laborers, many hailing from the same communities that SASH aims to serve - that will have high employability in California's expanding solar job sector.
+laborers, many hailing from the same communities that SASH aims to serve - that will have high employability in California's solar job sector.

-At the end of Q2 2016, 5,262 PV-systems have been completed, and 2 projects have been reserved and are awaiting installation or interconnection utilizing the SASH 1.0 incentive budget.
-For SASH 2.0 incentive funding, 748 PV-systems have been installed and interconnected, 109 projects have been reserved and are awaiting installation or interconnection, and another 172 applications statewide have been submitted and are under review.
+At the end of Q2 2017,1,541 PV-systems have been installed and interconnected using the SASH 2.0 incentive budget, 112 projects have been reserved and are awaiting installation or interconnection, and another 188 applications statewide have been submitted and are under review.

-To attract new SASH clients, GRID's seven California regional offices continue to implement strategies that have proven successful in previous quarters such as expanding marketing and outreach scope, and fostering new relationships and strengthening existing partnerships with volunteers, job training programs, local businesses, and municipalities.
+To attract new SASH clients, GRID's ten California regional offices continue to implement strategies that have proven successful in previous quarters such as expanding marketing and outreach scope, and fostering new relationships and strengthening existing partnerships with volunteers, job training programs, local businesses, and municipalities.
 Word-of-mouth testimonials from past program participants continue to be the best marketing tool for acquiring new SASH clients and fortifying existing clients' relationships.